algosup/2024-2025-project-3-quickest-path-team-5/documents/Manual/usermanuel.md

 ### **Audience**

-This user manual is designed for everyday workers with no technical or computer-related background.
+This user manual is designed for everyone, no technical requirements or computer-related background are expected.
 The software is built to be easy to use, with a simple interface that doesn't require technical knowledge.
 Once installed, the tool is ready for use and allows you to perform your tasks without needing to understand complex systems.

 #### **Key Points for the Audience**: